mnot/avoiding-internet-centralization/draft-nottingham-avoiding-internet-centralization.md

 However, the Internet's functions are not limited to standards-defined protocols.
 User-visible applications built on top of standard protocols are also vulnerable to centralization -- for example, social networking, file sharing, financial services, and news dissemination.
 Likewise,  networking equipment, hardware, operating systems, and software act as enabling technologies that can exhibit centralization.
 The supply of Internet connectivity itself can also be subject to the forces of centralization.

 Note that availability is related to but distinct from centralization.
-For example, a cloud hosting provider or content delivery network might be depended upon for a (sometimes very) large variety of Internet services; if it were to become unavailable (whether for technical or other reasons), it might impact many people's experience of the Internet.
+For example, a (sometimes very) large variety of Web sites might depend upon a cloud hosting provider or content delivery network; if it were to become unavailable (whether for technical or other reasons), many people's experience of the Internet might be disrupted.
 Likewise, a mobile Internet access provider might have an outage that affects hundreds, thousands, or more of its users.
 In both cases, centralization is not engaged by the loss of availability or its scale, but it well might be if the parties relying on the function don't have reasonable options to switch to if they are unhappy with the availability of the service provided, or if friction against switching to an alternative is too great.

 Also, it is important to distinguish centralization from anti-competitive concerns (also known as "anti-trust").
 While there are many interactions between these concepts and making the Internet more competitive may be a motivation for avoiding centralization, only courts have the authority to define a relevant market and determine that behaviour is anti-competitive.
 That said, successful mitigation or avoidance of centralization can help forestall the need for regulator action, which is better for the Internet, not least because competition regulation is applied on a jurisdiction-by-jurisdiction basis, not globally.